marshmallow-code/marshmallow/docs/quickstart.rst

     UserSchema().load(data, unknown=INCLUDE)

-The ``unknown`` option value set in :meth:`load <Schema.load>` will override the value applied at instantiation time, which itself will override the value defined in the *class Meta*.
+The ``unknown`` option value set in :meth:`load <Schema.load>` will override the value applied at instantiation time, which itself will override the value defined in the `class Meta <marshmallow.Schema.Meta>`.

 This order of precedence allows you to change the behavior of a schema for different contexts.